Back to all posts

 Dealing with a basement drain backup is something no one wants to go through twice.
 The good news is that you can take control and significantly reduce the chances of it happening again.
 Prevention is all about being proactive rather than reactive.
 By adopting a few simple habits and making some smart updates to your plumbing system, you can protect your home from water damage and save yourself the stress and expense of another messy cleanup.
 Think of it as a long-term investment in your home’s health and your own peace of mind.
 These straightforward strategies will help you keep your drains clear, your basement dry, and your plumbing system flowing smoothly for years to come.

-Create a Regular Drain Maintenance Schedule
+Set Up a Regular Drain Maintenance Routine

 One of the easiest ways to prevent backups is to give your drains some regular attention.
 Just like any other system in your home, your plumbing benefits from routine check-ups.
 Make it a habit to clean out the drain traps in your basement floor drain and sinks to stop hair, soap scum, and other debris from building up and forming a clog.
 While you’re at it, take a quick look at the accessible pipes for any signs of leaks or cracks.
 Catching a small drip early can prevent a major disaster later.
 If you’d rather leave it to the experts, scheduling a professional maintenance check can keep your entire system in top shape and identify potential issues before they escalate.

-Install Drain Screens and a Backwater Valve
+Use Drain Screens and a Backwater Valve

 A few simple hardware additions can make a world of difference.
 Start by placing drain screens or covers over all your drains, especially in the basement and showers.
 These inexpensive items are great at catching debris before it has a chance to enter your pipes and cause a blockage.
 For a more robust defense, consider having a professional install a backwater valve.
 This clever device acts as a one-way gate, allowing wastewater to flow out of your home but automatically closing to prevent sewage from backing up into your basement during heavy storms or a municipal sewer overload.
 Mr. Pipey offers expert backflow preventer repair and testing to ensure your home is protected.